 Spanish Olive Oil 101

-With more than 260 varieties of olives, 30 different Denomination of Origin Control zones (similar to the quality control regions in wine), and a whopping half of the world's total output, Spain's olive oil game is strong.
+With more than 260 varieties of olives, 32 different Protected Designations of Origin (similar to the quality control regions for wine), and a whopping half of the world's total output, Spain's olive oil game is strong.

 But not all olive oils are created equal—not even all Spanish olive oils!